AbhiAgarwal/phys.js/README.md

 If you're unsure of what the momentum() function does, you're able to use a tool built into the library that will allow you understand the function before using it:

-    var output = phys.information.mechanics.momentum();
+    var output = phys.imechanics.momentum();
     console.log(output);

-Calling this will give you access to information of the parameters, and inputs required for the specific function.
-(This could be used in conjunction with the docs as well.)
+Putting an "i" before any library name without parameters will allow you to see the Name, Inputs, and Equation of that particular function.

 The output would be in this format: